C-Accel2019/Glossary/glossary.md

 ## Link Prediction

-Link Prediction is important for ensuring knowledge graph completeness, since no knowledge graph is ever complete.
-In this project, link prediction is to predict whether there are missing labeled edges in knowledge graphs.
-It typically includes entity prediction, which is to predict the subject given the relation and the object, or to predict the object given the subject and the relation.
+Link Prediction is a field of research aimed at identifying missing relationships (labeled edges) in [knowledge graphs](#Knowledge-Graph-KG).
+Link Prediction typically includes entity prediction, which is to predict the subject given the relation and the object, or to predict the object given the subject and the relation.
 It can also involve relation prediction, which aims to predict possible relations between two entities.
-[Knowledge graph embedding](#Embedding) techniques are a widely studied to approach to Link Prediction.
+[Knowledge graph embedding](#Embedding) techniques are a widely studied approach to Link Prediction.

 \[**Used by:** A-6677\]